alexvolok/alexvolok.github.io/_posts/2019-12-23-adfv2-rest-api-part2-copy-activity.md

 ### Final words
 The second piece of the pipeline – a Copy activity was implemented.
 It establishes connections with a REST data source, and it tries to write data to Azure storage.

-The REST data source outputs data in a JSON format, however, we specified to write data to the sink as a “Delimited Text”, therefore Mapping and Pagination also need to be implemented and I will cover it in a next blog post.
+The REST data source outputs data in a JSON format, however, we specified to write data to the sink as a “Delimited Text”, therefore Mapping and Pagination also need to be implemented and it is covered in a next blog post - <a href="/2019/adfv2-rest-api-part3-mapping-pagination">Azure Data Factory and REST APIs - Mapping and Pagination</a>

 Many thanks for reading.